MsMc24/G1/G1_miniproject1.md

 👩🏼‍🤝‍👨🏻 A Hangout is a student learning community or forum designed to foster student interaction and conversation and decrease students' affective filter that can be present in a face-to-face setting by using Voki speaking avatars.

-👩🏼‍🤝‍👨🏻 Each Hangout contains teacher chosen Topics in which students can respond with related Thoughts that are displayed with their speaking avatar by utilizing the text-to-speech function.
+👩🏼‍🤝‍👨🏻 Each Hangout contains teacher chosen Topics in which students can respond with related Thoughts that are displayed with their speaking avatar by utilizing the text-to-speech function, in this case students would respond to each other's introductions.

-👩🏼‍🤝‍👨🏻 These Thoughts are displayed in a teacher managed, conversational grid so that while it encourages dialogue and learning, the teacher is able to monitor the conversations.
+👩🏼‍🤝‍👨🏻 These replies and thoughts can be displayed in a teacher managed, conversational grid so that while it encourages dialogue and learning, the teacher is able to monitor the conversations.

-Hangouts are a great way to facilitate interaction and collaboration in the classroom while taking the pressure off students.
+Hangouts are a great way to facilitate interaction and collaboration in the classroom while taking the pressure off students especially as an icebreaker.

 [Our hangout:](https://www.voki.com/visitor/topic?hangoutId=cd2c073c587f99d43954d1504c732c18&topicId=69d658d0b2859e32cd4dc3b970c8496c)